-Northwest Region Food Shrimp Production (all state waters of Escambia, Santa Rosa, Okaloosa, Walton, Bay, Gulf and Franklin Counties): No person shall harvest shrimp in the inshore waters of the region as a food shrimp producer with any type of gear other than: (a) a roller frame trawl meeting the following specifications: 1) neither the upper or lower horizontal beam is greater than 16' in length; 2) the vertical bars shielding the trawl opening are spaced no further than 3" apart; 3) no more than 4 such trawls shall be towed by a single vessel at any time; (b) an otter trawl meeting either of the following specifications: 1) a single otter trawl with a headrope length not greater than 50' and a perimeter around the leading edge of the net not greater than 150'; or 2) two otter trawls, each with a headrope length not greater than 25' and a perimeter around the leading edge of the net not greater than 75'.
-Two trawls meeting these specifications may be connected and each attached to a sled, used in lieu of the inner door on each trawl, if a separation of at least 10 feet is maintained between the two trawls at all times during trawling.
-2) no trawl shall be used for food shrimp production in the inshore waters of the Northwest Region that has a mesh size less than 3/" bar measurement in the body of the net and 5/6" bar measurement in the cod end.
-In any trawl with a rigid turtle excluder device (TED), the section of netting surrounding the device shall have a mesh size no smaller than 1/2" bar measurement and shall be no more than 50 meshes in total length.
-3) no otter trawl shall be used for food shrimp production in the Northwest Region that is not in compliance with Rule 46-31.004.
-4) in the Northwest Region, no person harvesting shrimp as a food shrimp producer shall operate or fish any otter trawl, or possess any otter trawl that is rigged for fishing aboard any vessel, which trawl does not have a BRD installed therein meeting the requirement of Rule 46-31.0045.
+Northwest Region Food Shrimp Production (all state waters of Escambia, Santa Rosa, Okaloosa, Walton, Bay, Gulf and Franklin Counties): No person shall harvest shrimp in the inshore waters of the region as a food shrimp producer with any type of gear other than: a roller frame trawl meeting the following specifications: 1) neither the upper or lower horizontal beam is greater than 16' in length; 2) the vertical bars shielding the trawl opening are spaced no further than 3" apart; and 3) no more than four such trawls shall be towed by a single vessel at any time; or an otter trawl meeting either of the following specifications: 1) a single otter trawl with a headrope length not greater than 50' and a perimeter around the leading edge of the net not greater than 150'; or 2) two otter trawls, each with a headrope length not greater than 25' and a perimeter around the leading edge of the net not greater than 75'.
+Two trawls meeting these specifications may be connected and each attached to a sled, used in lieu of the inner door on each trawl, if a separation of at least 10' is maintained between the two trawls at all times during trawling.
+No trawl shall be used for food shrimp production in the inshore waters of the Northwest Region that has a mesh size less than 3/4" bar measurement in the body of the net and %" bar measurement in the cod end.
+In any trawl with a rigid TED, the section of netting surrounding the device shall have a mesh size no smaller than 1⁄2" bar measurement and shall be no more than 50 meshes in total length.
+No otter trawl shall be used for food shrimp production in the Northwest Region that is not in compliance with Rule 68B-31.004.
+In the Northwest Region, no person harvesting shrimp as a food shrimp producer shall operate or fish any otter trawl, or possess any otter trawl that is rigged for fishing aboard any vessel, which trawl does not have a BRD installed therein meeting the requirement of Rule 68B-31.0045.

-Big Bend Region Food Shrimp Production (state waters of Wakulla, Jefferson, Taylor, Dixie, Levy, Citrus, Hernando, and Pasco Counties): (1) No person shall harvest shrimp in the region as a food shrimp producer with any type of gear other than a roller frame trawl meeting the following specifications: (a) Neither the upper or lower horizontal beam on a roller frame trawl so used is greater than 16' in length; (b) the vertical bars shielding the trawl opening are spaced no further than 3" apart; (c) no such trawl shall have a mesh size less than 3⁄4" bar measurement in the body of the net and 5%" bar measurement in the cod end; (d) In the nearshore and inshore Florida waters of the region, no more than two such trawls unconnected shall be towed by a single vessel at any time.
+Big Be...i Region Food Shrimp Production (state waters of Wakulla, Jefferson, Taylor, Dixie, Levy, Citrus, Hernando, and Pasco Counties): No person shall harvest shrimp in the region as a food shrimp producer with any type of gear other than a roller frame trawl meeting the following specifications: 1) neither the upper or lower horizontal beam on a roller frame trawl so used is greater than 16' in length; 2) the vertical bars shielding the trawl opening are spaced no further than 3" apart; 3) no such trawl shall have a mesh size less than 1⁄4" bar measurement in the body of the net and 5%" bar measurement in the cod end; and 4) in the nearshore and inshore Florida waters of the region, no more than two such trawls unconnected shall be towed by a single vessel at any time.
 In all other waters of the region, no more than four such trawls shall be towed by a single vessel at any time.
-(2) Each person harvesting shrimp in the region as a food shrimp producer shall comply with Rule 46-38.003.
+Each person harvesting shrimp in the region as a food shrimp producer shall comply with Rule 68B-38.003.